 NewLink and its subsidiaries (the Company) are devoting substantially all of their efforts toward research and development.
 The Company has never earned revenue from commercial sales of its drugs.
-The Company incurred a net loss of \$16.7 million and \$37.6 million for the three and six months ended June 30, 2017.
+The Company incurred a net loss of \$20.6 million and \$58.3 million for the three and nine months ended September 30, 2017.

+In July 2017, the Company undertook an organizational realignment to refocus its clinical development efforts and align the Company's resources to focus on the Company's highest value opportunities.
+The Company's restructuring activities included a reduction of its workforce by approximately 50%, which consisted primarily of clinical and research and development staff, as well as stopping additional research on the Zika virus.
+Refer to Note 9 for more information.

-The accompanying condensed consolidated financial statements as of June 30, 2017 and for the three and six months ended have been prepared assuming the Company will continue as a going concern.
+The accompanying condensed consolidated financial statements as of September 30, 2017 and for the three and nine months ended have been prepared assuming the Company will continue as a going concern.
 The Company successfully raised net proceeds of \$37.6 million from its IPO, completed a follow-on offering of its common stock raising net proceeds of \$49.0 million, and raised an additional \$58.7 million in net proceeds from an at the market (ATM) offering completed in 2015.

-Additionally, on November 29, 2016, the Company entered into a Sales Agreement with Cantor Fitzgerald & Co.
+On November 29, 2016, the Company entered into a Sales Agreement with Cantor Fitzgerald & Co.
 (Cantor) under which the Company may sell up to \$40.0 million of its common stock in one or more placements at prevailing market prices in an ATM offering.
 The Company launched this ATM offering in June 2017.
-Subsequent to June 30, 2017 and through the date of this filing, 139,740 shares of the Company's common stock were sold under this ATM, with aggregate net proceeds of \$1.1 million after commissions of \$22,000 paid to Cantor as the placement agent.
+During the three months ended September 30, 2017, 1,940,656 shares of the Company's common stock were sold under this ATM, with aggregate net proceeds of \$19.3 million after commissions of \$398,000 paid to Cantor as the placement agent, and other costs of \$163,000.

+Subsequent to September 30, 2017, the Company sold 5,750,000 of its shares of common stock in a public offering for aggregate net proceeds of \$55.2 million after underwriters' discounts, commissions and other expenses of \$3.7 million.

 In connection with two license and collaboration agreements the Company entered into during 2014, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech Inc., a member of the Roche Group, or Genentech, in 2014, and a nonrefundable upfront cash payment of \$30.0 million from Merck, Sharpe and Dohme Corp., or Merck, in 2014, as well as a milestone payment of \$20.0 million from Merck in February 2015.

-The Company's cash and cash equivalents after these agreements and offerings are expected to be adequate to satisfy the Company's liquidity requirements through 2018.
+The Company's cash and cash equivalents after these agreements and the offerings are expected to be adequate to satisfy the Company's liquidity requirements into the second quarter of 2020.
 If available liquidity becomes insufficient to meet the Company's operating obligations as they come due, the Company's plans include pursuing alternative funding arrangements and/or reducing expenditures as necessary to meet the Company's cash requirements.
 However, there is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.
 Failure by the Company to successfully execute its plans or otherwise address its liquidity needs may have a material adverse effect on its business and financial position, and may materially affect the Company's ability to continue as a going concern.